ESTIMATED READING TIME – 6:00

-There are four essential truths of talent optimization.
+There are five essential truths of talent optimization.

 1. Talent optimization exists within a business context.

 Talent optimization doesn’t happen in a vacuum.
 It’s informed by business strategy and it produces—or fails to produce if not implemented—desired business results.

 Most businesses have some form of a business strategy.
 Many times, this strategy reads out in technical or functional terms, and the people part is missing or disconnected.
 Using a talent optimization approach, your business strategy provides context that will inform your design, hire, and inspire efforts.

 The business strategy is the reference you’ll measure all key actions and decisions against.
 Because of that, strategy is the starting point for talent optimization: Anything you do relative to people must be aligned with the business strategy.